What are SouthWest Water and its subsidiaries doing to ensure customers are protected from COVID-19?

 We value our customers and want to make sure they can take care of their families, regardless of their ability to pay.
 As residents of the communities we serve, we understand that we are all living amidst this public health situation, and we are making decisions out of concern for our customers.
-In order to prioritize core operations to protect your water, we are suspending all disconnections and collection processes that would normally be made due to delinquent payments on all accounts until further notice.
+In order to prioritize core operations to protect your water, we suspended all disconnections and the collection processes.

 For additional information and ongoing updates on COVID-19, please refer to local and state health departments and the CDC’s Coronavirus Disease 2019 (COVID-19) hub.

 Are you aware of any employees who have been exposed to COVID-19?